-Lead Agency: Fire Department Supporting Agencies: Township Administration Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake □Flood □Geological Hazards □Hazardous Materials □Hurricane □Infestation □Nor'easter □Severe Weather □Severe Winter Weather ⊠Wildfire Description of the Problem: The national Firewise USA® recognition program provides a collaborative framework to help neighbors in a geographic area get organized, find direction, and take action to increase the ignition resistance of their homes and community and to reduce wildfire risks at the local level.
+Lead Agency: Fire Department Supporting Agencies: Township Administration Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake □Flood □Geological Hazards □Hazardous Materials ☐ Hurricane ☐ Infestation ☐ Nor'easter ☐ Severe Weather ☐ Severe Winter Weather ☑ Wildfire Description of the Problem: The national Firewise USA® recognition program provides a collaborative framework to help neighbors in a geographic area get organized, find direction, and take action to increase the ignition resistance of their homes and community and to reduce wildfire risks at the local level.
 The Township has wildfire risk but is currently not part of the Firewise program.
-Description of the Solution: community.
-This includes form ing a board/con hosting outread plying for and becoming a Firewise nmittee, obtaining a wildfire risk assessment, th events and programs.
-The Township will nutreach meetings.
-Estimated Cost: Low Potential Funding Sources: Municipal Budget Implementation Timeline: 3 years Goals Met: 1, 2, 3, 4, 5 Benefits: The national Firewise USA recognition program provides a collaborative framework to help neighbors in a geographic area get organized, find direction, and take action to increase the ignition resistance of their homes and community and to reduce wildfire risks at the local level.
+Description of the Solution: /committee, obtaining a wildfire risk assessment, reach events and programs.
+The Township will Estimated Cost: Low Potential Funding Sources: Municipal Budget Implementation Timeline: 3 years Goals Met: 1, 2, 3, 4, 5 Benefits: The national Firewise USA recognition program provides a collaborative framework to help neighbors in a geographic area get organized, find direction, and take action to increase the ignition resistance of their homes and community and to reduce wildfire risks at the local level.
 Impact on Socially Vulnerable Populations: Socially vulnerable populations in the Township may be located within very high and high fuel risk areas for wildfires.
 Participation in the Firewise Program will assist in the Township's efforts to educate populations on how to increase the ignition resistance of their home sand property.
 Impact on Future Development: Participation in this program requires a community wildfire assessment to be completed, which should be a community-wide view that identifies areas of successful wildfire risk reduction and areas where improvements could be made.
 This assessment may identify areas which the Township would like to restrict future development.
 Impact on Critical Facilities/Lifelines: Participation in this program requires a community wildfire assessment to be completed, which should be a community-wide view that identifies areas of successful wildfire risk reduction and areas where improvements could be made, which could include relocating various critical facilities or lifelines.
-Impact on Capabilities: This action will increase wildfire risk reduction and response capabilities for the Township.
+Impact on Capabilities: This action will increase wildfire risk reduct ion and response capabilities for the Township.
 Climate Change Considerations: Higher temperatures are expected to increase the amount of moisture that evaporates from land and water.
 These changes have the potential to lead to more frequent and severe droughts, which, in turn, increases the likelihood of wildfires.
-Mitigation Category □Local Plans and Regulations (LPR) □Structure and Infrastructure Project (SIP) □Natural Systems Protection (NSP) ⊠Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) ⊠Public Information (PI) Natural Resource Protection (NR) Structural Flood Control Projects (SP) Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action The Township does not participate in the Firewise Program Complete half of the program requirements The Township would not be eligible to participate in the Firewise Program
+Mitigation Category □Local Plans and Regulations (LPR) □Structure and Infrastructure Project (SIP □Natural Systems Protection (NSP) ○ Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) ⊠Public Information (PI) Natural Resource Protection (NR) Structural Flood Control Projects (SP) Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action The Township does not participate in the Firewise Program Complete half of the program requirement The Township would not be eligible to participate in the Firewise Program